EDA2022-2-SEC04-G07/Reto1-G07/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

-1. Fabio Enrique Higuera Pacanchique, f.higuerap@uniandes.edu.co, 202215273, Req.
+1. Fabio Enrique Higuera Pacanchique, f.higuerap@uniandes.edu.co, 202215273, Req 3.
-1. Luis Daniel Barbosa Tejada, ld.barbosa10, Req.
+1. Luis Daniel Barbosa Tejada, ld.barbosa10, Req 5.

 [Back to top](#challenge-template)